CaioEspindola/-Practicing-javaScript-Part-3/README.md

 Somes sketches and studies to practice more javaScript and git/github.

 - Objects

-  Print Infos, accessing data, adding and changing, access object with functions and forEach.
+  Print Infos, accessing data, adding and changing.
+  Access object with functions and forEach.
   Method for in, keys, includes and spread operator.
+  Object oriented programming